Sources

 Online version used as a surrogate

-588 ## $a Description based on online version of print resource (govinfo, viewed December 3, 2021); title from title page.
+588 ## Description based on online version of print resource (govinfo, viewed December 3, 2021); title from title page.

 Digitally imaged copy used as a surrogate

-588 ## $a Description based on digital reproduction of print resource (viewed December 3, 2021); title from cover.
+588 ## Description based on digital reproduction of print resource (viewed December 3, 2021); title from cover.

 Cataloging/Metadata Encoding Levels Policies